Bryan Organ: Portraiture

-Bryan Organ became interested in portraiture in the mid-1960s, a time when the medium was unfashionable and largely shunned by any young ambitious artist.
-For Organ, portraiture was not a separate art: "A portrait is a picture, presenting just the same problems as a still life or a landscape or an abstract.
+Bryan Organ became interested in portraiture in the mid-1960s.
+For him portraiture was not a separate art: "A portrait is a picture, presenting just the same problems as a still life or a landscape or an abstract.
 And this is true irrespective of who the sitter is.
 The solutions may be different, of course, but essentially the end product must be judged as a work of art."
 In 1971, the National Portrait Gallery Director Roy Strong said: "In his role as face-maker Bryan Organ emerges as one of the two or three painters of his generation to make any significant statement, let alone display any enthusiasm for the despised art of the portrait."

 Organ's first portrait, painted in 1966, was of the journalist and satirist Malcolm Muggeridge.
 It was, in Organ's words, '"not commissioned, but done because I wanted to in January 1966.
 I spent a considerable amount of time with him, observing the way he moves and gestures and speaks.
 After all, to anyone who has seen Muggeridge on the TV, the image he conjures up is not static, it's in movement all the time.
 So I made lots of studies and from these made a distillation, retaining recognizable characteristics but eliminating inessentials ...
 One is simplifying all the time.
 It's a lot easier to put everything in.
 The difficult part is seeing how much you can leave out."
 At this time, Organ also painted the composer Michael Tippett.
-The portraits of Muggeridge and Tippett, along with a number of studies, were both included in Organ's first exhibition at the Redfern Gallery,which took place in March 1967.
+The portraits of Muggeridge and Tippett, along with a number of studies, were both included in Organ's first exhibition at the Redfern Gallery, which took place in March 1967.

 While Organ is best known for his portraits of notable figures and of members of the British royal family, he has also created a diverse body of work outside this subject.
 These include his lithographs of birds and animals such as "Four Birds" (1977), "Four Heads of Wild Cats" (1974), and "Monarch of the Glen after Landseer" (1974).

-Organ's landscapes in public collections include Hotel Timeo (1975) and Sicilian Window, as well as his reinterpretation of the John Everett Millais’s Ophelia, Ophelia, 1974.
+Organ's landscapes in public collections include Hotel Timeo (1975) and Sicilian Window, as well as his reinterpretation of the John Everett Millais's Ophelia, Ophelia, 1974.